-The extension system on the truck extends and retracts by means of a hydraulic cylinder and a series of cables.
+The extension system on the Load King Stinger extends and retracts by means of a hydraulic cylinder and a series of cables.
 The picture below describes the cylinder mounting.
-The cylinder mounts into the boom by a series of mounting trunnions shown in the illustrations below
+The cylinder mounts into the boom by a series of mounting trunnions shown in the illustrations below.